oa-device/opi-setup/README.md

 - `oaplayer` (`player-config.sh`): Manages the Player app, including release selection and autorun configuration.
 After the initial `setup.sh` has been run, use `oaplayer` for easy access.
 - `oasync`: A utility for updating the project from the Git repository while preserving local `config/` folder changes.
 It stashes local changes, pulls updates, reapplies the stash, and then runs `oasetup` and `oaplayer`.
 - `oadisplay`: Edit the `config/display.conf` file with expected display resolution and orientation settings.
 The script also rerun `display.sh` to apply the changes.
+- `oalogcl`: Cleans up old logs in the `chromium_log` and `watchdog` directories, removing files older than 30 days to free up space.
+- `oasvc`: Checks and prints the status of all systemd services related to the player, including `slideshow-player.service` and others in the `systemd/` directory.
+- `hostname-change.sh`: Change the device hostname to match the project and device number.
 - `sreboot`: Reboots the device.

 ## Auto-Run Processes on Boot